Below you will find answers to questions frequently asked regarding the Youth Internship Program.

 College – Select if you are currently enrolled in a post-secondary school including technical colleges.

-- What company will I get to intern with?
+- What company will I get to train with?

 - Your schedule of availability to work